impulsado/wannaNotes/Notes/Quantum Computers/Quantum computers.md

 - Future Forecast

 # Theoretical Basis
 Currently computers works with bits.
-These are 1's and 0's that are formed depending on whether or not the transistors allow electricity to pass through.
-All these transistors together make up today's computers, mobile phones...
+These are 1's and 0's that are formed depending on whether the transistors allow electricity to pass through.
+All these transistors together make up today's computers, mobile phones…
 A quantum system, by superposition, can be in two states at the same time.

 ```example1